 It's one of the last summery things to do before people begin to turn their attention to the new school term and the fast approaching Autumn weather.

 In August 2015, VisitEngland released figures showing that Brighton Palace Pier was the 5th most visited free attraction in the UK, having had 4.5 million visitors the previous year.
+While in early 2017 National Express named it as the 4th most popular free attraction in the country after the results of a survey it carried out.

 The Brighton Zip Wire has finally opened for a few test runs and also for a few lucky friends of the owners of the attraction.
 The official launch is due to take place on 1st August 2017, with the new zip ride being open to those who have already booked in advance.
 At the moment, staff are familiarising themselves with the ride, which should be in full swing once the summer holiday season is underway.